Benefit cap: History

 The benefit cap was announced in the October 2010 Spending Review by the coalition government and was made law by the Welfare Reform Act 2012, The Benefit Cap (Housing Benefit) Regulations 2012 and The Universal Credit Regulations 2013.
 It began roll out in April 2013 and was fully implemented by September 2013.
 By 2014 a total of 36,471 households were having their payments reduced by the benefit cap, of which 17,102 were in London.
 When it was introduced in 2013 it was set at a level of £26,000 per year (£500 per week) which was the average family income in the UK.
 For single people with no children it was set at £18,200 per year (£350 per week).

 The level of the benefit cap was subsequently lowered following an announcement in the July 2015 United Kingdom budget.
 From Autumn 2016 it was reduced to £20,000 (£13,400 for single adults without children), except in London where it was reduced to £23,000 (£15,410 for single adults without children).
 This change increased the number of households capped to 60,000.
 As the level of the cap did not increase over time the number of households affected by it rose, reaching 112,000 in 2022.

 In April 2023 the benefit cap was increased for the first time since its introduction.
 The limits were raised by 10.1%, the same percentage as for inflation-linked social security benefits for that year.
 In the 2023 autumn statement presented by HM Treasury it was announced that, although inflation-linked social security benefits would rise by 6.7% in 2024, the benefit cap would not be raised in that year.

+Chancellor Rachel Reeves announced in the November 2025 United Kingdom budget that the two child benefit cap will be scrapped in April 2026.
+The Universal Credit (Removal of Two Child Limit) Act 2026 was given Royal assent on 18 March 2026, and came into effect on April 6.

 Policy

 Cap on household benefits

-According to Iain Duncan Smith, Secretary of State for Work and Pensions, the principle behind the household benefit cap is that "people who are on benefits should not be earning more than those, for example, on average earnings".
+According to Iain Duncan Smith who was Secretary of State for Work and Pensions at the time of its introduction, the principle behind the household benefit cap was that "people who are on benefits should not be earning more than those, for example, on average earnings".